 - Whanga (harbor or bay)

 One of the most widely known customs from New Zealand is the Haka, which is a traditional war dance.
-But it is also a dance that starts a gathering for peace and is also now performed for social events and ceremonies.
+But it is also a dance that starts a gathering for peace.
+These days, they perform the Haka at social events and ceremonies.
 Haka displays the pride or each tribe.
 It is a show of unity and strength.
 The dance includes a loud chant, violent stamping of the foot, body slaps performed in rhythm and fearful facial expressions that include protrusions of the tongue.

 With rugby matches shown in many parts of the globe and New Zealand national teams participating in international events, many people are now exposed to haka.

-The efforts to revive Māori continues, with the language being taught in pre-school and elementary schools.
+The efforts to revive Māori continues.
+Nowadays, they teach the languagein pre-school and elementary schools.
 Immersion programs are also available.
 The 2014 data showed that around 17,713 children from age 5 to 16 were enrolled in the programs, as authorities aim to produce young people who are fluent in English and Māori.

 Technical institutes and major universities in New Zealand teach Māori, as well.